uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-abstraction-introduction.md

 - EK 2.3.2F Simulations can facilitate extensive and rapid testing of models.
 - EK 2.3.2G The time required for simulations is impacted by the level of detail and quality of the models and the software and hardware used for the simulation.
 - EK 2.3.2H Rapid and extensive testing allows models to be changed to accurately reflect the objects or phenomena being modeled.

-##Additions to FG?
-- re-work a unit / activity on hardware and software abstraction layers below high level language (from the software engineering one)
-- models and simulations (there are some CS unplugged ones)